ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 This tutorial uses the following {{site.data.keyword.Bluemix_notm}} services:
 * [Virtual Router Appliance](https://console.bluemix.net/catalog/infrastructure/virtual-router-appliance)

-**Attention:** This tutorial might incur costs.
+This tutorial may incur costs.
+Use the [Pricing Calculator](https://console.bluemix.net/pricing/) to generate a cost estimate based on your projected usage.
 The VRA is only available on a monthly pricing plan.
-Use the [Pricing Calculator](https://console.bluemix.net/pricing/) to generate a cost estimate based on your projected usage.

 ## Architecture
 {: #architecture}